 How the FEHB Program Works

 The Federal Employees Health Benefits Program (FEHB) is an unconventional government program.
 Instead of giving you one "take it or leave it" choice, the government authorizes plans to compete for your premium dollar.
-It pays most of the premium cost up to 75 percent for annuitants and most employees and even more for Postal employees and employees of some other agencies, such as the FDIC and SEC.
-Considering tax advantages, the government pays between 80 and 90 percent of premium costs for most plans for employees (but not retirees).
-Nationally, about 160 plan options are offered, with almost all employees and retirees eligible to join 20 or more.
+It pays most of the premium cost up to 75 percent for annuitants and most employees and even more for a few agencies, such as the FDIC and SEC.
+Considering tax advantages on the employee share, the government pays between 70 and 80 percent of premium costs for most plans for employees (but not retirees).
+Nationally, about 146 plan options are offered, with almost all employees and retirees eligible to join 20 or more.
 You decide which plan you want to join.
 If you are not satisfied, you can switch in the next Open Season.

 The FEHB program enrolls over 8 million persons including many Tribal employees.
-Enrollees spend over $60 billion a year through their health plans.
-Less than 1 percent of enrollees switch among plans in Open Season, based on recent data.
+Enrollees spend over $60 billion a year through these health plans and another $10 billion or more through Medicare.
 Until the Medicare Advantage program, which was modeled on the FEHB program, it was the largest managed competition system for harnessing consumer choices to contain health insurance costs.
 Studies have shown that it outperforms both Medicare and private employer plans in coverage, cost control, and consumer satisfaction.

 OPM sets minimum financial, administrative, and benefit terms and conditions for every plan participating in the program.
 Insurance companies and OPM agree each year on contracts setting forth both benefits and costs.
 A few key points about the FEHB program:

-• All employees and annuitants can enroll in whatever plan they choose, or not enroll at all.
+• All employees and annuitants can enroll in whatever plan they choose.

 • Everyone can change plans once per year in Open Season.
-You also may switch plans or options in circumstances such as marriage, birth of a child, or geographic transfer.
-If you belong to an HMO and move out of its service area, you may enroll in a new plan.
+You also may switch plans or options in circumstances such as marriage, birth of a child, geographic transfer, or other qualifying life event.

 • A family or self plus one enrollment covers only immediate family members: your spouse and children.
 Coverage for children lasts until they reach age 26, unless they are severely handicapped.
 In that case they may be eligible at any age.